Pacific Tower (Seattle): Office building

 The building suffered substantial damage during the 2001 Nisqually earthquake as the structure's upper floor twisted in a corkscrew fashion.
 On the top three floors, 80 percent of the perimeter walls were damaged.
 A brick pinnacle on the upper roof collapsed and fell through a roof on the 10th floor.
 An elevator shaft and five floors were flooded when a mechanical water line ruptured.
 There were no injuries but it was estimated that the repairs would cost $6 million.
 During repairs, efforts were made to reuse the brick and terracotta, and the same colors and style were sourced when replacement was needed.Amazon continued to occupy their floors during rehabilitation of the structure.
-In 2003, the clinical group practice of the PHPDA officially split off to form a 501(c)3 health care organization, PacMed Clinics (doing business as Pacific Medical Centers or PMC).
+In 2003, the clinical group practice of the PHPDA officially split off to form a 501(c)(3) health care organization, PacMed Clinics (doing business as Pacific Medical Centers or PMC).
 The Pacific Medical Center Clinic continues to operate in the first two floors of the building.
 In 2010, Amazon.com ended its sub-lease with WRC.Com Tower LLC and began the move of its headquarters to a new campus in the city's South Lake Union neighborhood.
 Much of the building was left vacant without new tenants moving into the space.
 The location outside of downtown Seattle was a constraint for businesses.

 Washington State House Speaker Frank Chopp spearheaded a plan to use government funding to move community college health programs into the building.
 In August 2013, the PHPDA announced a 30-year lease with the Washington State Department of Commerce for 13 stories of Pacific Tower.
 Six of the stories will be subleased to Seattle Colleges for its healthcare training programs.
 Many nonprofit organizations are located in the building, including Neighborcare Health, 501 Commons, Building Changes, the Cross Cultural Health Care Program, and the Smart Buildings Center.
 Chopp and other state lawmakers consolidated several district offices into the location.
 The state capital budget allocated $20 million for the tower's renovation, but the cost increased to $54.3 million by the time it was completed in 2016 due to unexpected water damage and new city energy-use regulations.

 Housing

 In October 2022, construction began on a seven-story addition to the Pacific Tower that is planned to include 270 units of affordable housing.
 The addition includes two buildings on the north side of the tower with an early childhood education center operated by El Centro de la Raza and offices for an unspecified non-profit tenant.
-The project is managed by the Pacific Hospital Preservation & Development Authority and financed with loans and grants from local governments and private contributors, including Amazon.
+The project is managed by the Seattle Chinatown International District Preservation Development Authority and financed with loans and grants from local governments and private contributors, including Amazon.
 It is scheduled to open in two phases, with the first scheduled for 2024.